FrankensteinVariorum/collationWorkspace/collationChunks/C18/output/Readme.md

 		</rdgGrp>
 	</app>
 ```
-- [ ] MS: "Company and speech has "and speech and" in the same reading group, whereas every other iteration has "and" in an individual group, with "speech, interchanging" in a separate reading group.
+- [X] MS: "Company and speech has "and speech and" in the same reading group, whereas every other iteration has "and" in an individual group, with "speech, interchanging" in a separate reading group.
 The manuscript's phrase is "and speech and interchanged."
 Debating adding a longToken and/or adjusting the spacing.
 Code samples listed below:
+- Tried removing space after "speech," not resolved yet.

 ```
 <rdgGrp n="['and']">